 April 3, CKNW’s Sean Leslie interviewed Professor John Stackhouse and talked about the Roman Catholic Church’s defensiveness in responding to incidents of child molestation.

-Dr. Stackhouse is a Professor of Theology at UBC’s Regent College.
+Dr. Stackhouse was a Professor of Theology at UBC’s Regent College.
 His posted biography is lengthy and includes:

 Despite his long academic career, extensive studies and voluminous writings, apparently he remains ignorant about the facts of homosexuality and child molestation.
 He said this:

-That is the sort of antigay statement one might expect from loony fundamentalist preachers such as Fred Phelps of the Westboro Baptist Church.
+That is the sort of antigay statement one might expect from loony fundamentalist preachers of the Westboro Baptist Church.
 I’m shocked to hear this misinformed and moronic statement from a Vancouver Professor of Theology, even a Christian evangelical.

 Modern surveys show that, in North America, particularly Canada, only a small minority of people hold to the view that gay people are more likely to be child molesters.
 Research, of course, indicates otherwise.
 That is, most child molesters don’t have an adult sexual orientation.
 They have never developed the capacity for mature sexual relationships with other adults, either men or women.
 Instead, their sexual attractions focus on children – boys, girls, or children of both sexes.

 People, gay or straight, who have developed sexually mature attitudes are not predators of children.
 The problem of the Catholic Church is not that they hire too many gay Priests.
 The problem is that they deny Priests an opportunity for fulfilling lifelong adult relationships.
 Sexuality is undeniably a normal element of every human being and gender preference is simply part of ordinary variance that affects every human taste and inclination.